SanthoshRubanF/Government-Tender-Tracker-Bid-Match-Recommender/README.md

 3. **The app automatically fetches tenders** from [eTenders.gov.in](https://etenders.gov.in/eprocure/app).
 4. **Matching Engine** ranks tenders based on relevance to your company's services.
 5. **Explore, search, and download** the most relevant tender opportunities!

 ---

+## Python Packages

+   Streamlit: For the web app.
+   BeautifulSoup4: For web scraping.
+   requests: For HTTP requests.
+   pdfplumber: For extracting text from PDFs.
+   sklearn: For TF-IDF vectorization.
+   pandas: For data manipulation.
+   Twilio: For SMS notifications (optional).
+   smtplib: For email notifications (optional).

+---